rohitkjohnedu/my_yade/doc/sphinx/prog.rst

 Yade default log level is the same as invoking ``yade -v3``.

-.. comment: .. note:: as a convenience feature the ``LOG_THROW`` does **both** things:
-.. comment:
-.. comment: 		* logs an error
-.. comment: 		* and throws an exception.
-.. comment:
-.. comment: 	No need to throw with a duplicated error message.
-It throws exception ``(exception name here)`` even when logging is disabled and the message isn't logged.

 .. [#flogcerr] Without ``-DBOOST_LOGGER=ON`` cmake option the debug macros in :ysrc:`/lib/base/Logging.hpp` use regular ``std::cerr`` for output, per-class logging and log levels do not work.